akadop/effect-solutions/packages/website/references/00-index.md

 order: 0
 ---

-# Effect Best Practices
+# Effect Solutions

-This is a selection of best practices and patterns for building applications with the Effect library.
+Effect Solutions collects best practices and patterns for building applications with the Effect library.

 ## Quick Reference